-Zvavahera was born in 1985 in Juru, Zimbabwe, and lives in Harare.
+Zvavahera was born in 1985 in Harare, where she currently lives and works.
 She studied at the BAT Visual Arts Studio under the auspices of the National Gallery of Zimbabwe between 2003 and 2005, after which she obtained a Diploma in Visual Arts from Harare Polytechnic in 2006.

-She has recently completed a residency at Gasworks, London and was an artist-in-residence at Greatmore Studios, Cape Town, in 2009.
-In 2013 she was the recipient of the 10th Tollman Award for the Visual Arts, and in 2014 won the FNB Art Prize, awarded at the Joburg Art Fair.
+She has participated in residencies at No.1 Shanti Road Studio Gallery, Bangalore (2018); Gasworks, London (2017); Centre for Contemporary Art, Lagos (2012; and was an artist-in-residence at Greatmore Studios, Cape Town in 2009.
+She was the recipient of the 10th Tollman Award for the Visual Arts in 2013, and in 2014 won the FNB Art Prize awarded at the Joburg Art Fair.